-The incident occurred in the end of 7-day Western Caribbean cruise (itinerary Aug 25 - Sept 1) roundtrip from homeport Miami to Grand Cayman, Roatan, Belize City and Cozumel (Mexico).
+The incident occurred at the end of 7-day Western Caribbean cruise (itinerary Aug 25 - Sept 1) roundtrip from homeport Miami to Grand Cayman, Roatan, Belize City and Cozumel (Mexico).

 |12 May 2018||Coast Guard Medevacs|

 On May 12, 2018, a female passenger was medevaced by USCG team of Miami-Dade Fireboat 73.
 The vessel met the ship at ~8 pm, approx 3 ml / 5 km northeast of Miami Sea Buoy.
 The cruise ship had to alter its course to allow the rescue crew to offload the passenger at sea.
-The patient (elderly woman) was transported back to PortMiami from where was ambulanced to hospital.
+The patient (elderly woman) was transported back to PortMiami from where was transported by an ambulance to the hospital.

 The incident occurred soon after the ship started a 7-day Eastern Caribbean cruise (itinerary May 12-19) roundtrip from Miami to Grand Turk, Puerto Rico, St Thomas and Amber Cove (Dominican Republic).

 (overboard) On March 18, 2018, a male crew was reported missing and presumably overboard.
 The man (Deepak Gad, galley worker from India) was discovered missing while the ship was at sea, en-route to Amber Cover (Dominican Republic).
 The body was not found.

 The accident occurred during 7-day Eastern Caribbean cruise (itinerary March 17-24) roundtrip from homeport Miami Florida to Amber Cove, St Thomas Island, San Juan Puerto Rico, and Grand Turk Island.